Peng R. Chen, MD

 - Professor, The Vivian L. Smith Department of Neurosurgery

-Dr. Roc Chen is a Professor of Neurosurgery at The University of Texas Health Science Center at Houston (UTHealth) Medical School.
+Dr. P. Roc Chen is a Professor of Neurosurgery at The University of Texas Health Science Center at Houston (UTHealth) Medical School.
 He received his medical degree at Sun Yat-Sen University of Medical Sciences in Guangzhou, China, followed by residencies at Brigham and Women’s Hospital and Children’s Hospital of Harvard Medical School.
 He has completed fellowships in neurointerventional radiology at Brigham and Women’s Hospital of Harvard Medical School, in cerebrovascular and skull base surgery at Barrow Neurological Institute and in neuroendovascular surgery and cerebrovascular neurosurgery at Thomas Jefferson University Hospital.

 Prior to joining McGovern Medical School and the Mischer Neuroscience Institute, he was an assistant professor of neurosurgery, director of the Cerebrovascular and Neuroendovascular Program and director of the Skull Base Program at Baylor College of Medicine.